mozman/ezdxf/README.md

 Abstract
 --------

-This Python package is for creating and modifying DXF documents, regardless of the DXF version.
-The package supports loading and rewriting DXF file without losing any content except comments.
+This Python package is designed to facilitate the creation and manipulation of DXF documents, with compatibility across various DXF versions.
+It empowers users to seamlessly load and edit DXF files while preserving all content, except for comments.

-Unknown DXF tags in the document are ignored but kept for rewriting.
-This behavior allows processing DXF documents that contain data from third-party applications without loosing information.
+Any unfamiliar DXF tags encountered in the document are gracefully ignored but retained for future modifications.
+This feature enables the processing of DXF documents containing data from third-party applications without any loss of valuable information.

 Quick-Info
 ----------